Leading change for women’s advocacy through content-driven design

 Founded in 1973, Women Employed works to improve the economic status of women and remove barriers to economic equity.
 By working directly with city- and state-level policy makers and partnering with affiliates across the country, the Chicago-based organization helps effect policy change, expand access to educational opportunities, and advocate for fair and inclusive workplaces so that women, families, and communities can thrive.

 However, their website struggled to connect and convey all of their important work into an easily digestible format that could inform and activate others in the community.
 They needed a digital partner to modernize and reposition their online presence and overcome a series of challenges.
-Due to misguided SEO efforts, their website was attracting the wrong audience.
-When users did arrive at their site, they saw a look and feel that was outdated and stale, with an overload of information that made it difficult to understand the organization’s mission and how to get involved.
+Despite previous SEO efforts, their website was still attracting users looking for jobs, and needed to make adjustments that more narrowly targeted an audience interested in this advocacy work.
+When their desired users did arrive at their site, they saw a look and feel that was outdated and stale, with an overload of information that made it difficult to understand the organization’s mission and how to get involved.

 Women Employed’s staff had attempted to resolve these challenges through maintenance and content updates, but they were restricted by a rigid framework.